-• [The fund] will vote against proposals to adjourn a meeting of shareholders for the purpose of allowing the company to solicit more votes in favour of its proposals, unless there is a compelling reason to vote for it.
+[The fund] will vote against proposals to adjourn a meeting of shareholders for the purpose of allowing the company to solicit more votes in favour of its proposals without a compelling reason.

 Allocation of profits and/or dividends

 Outside of North America, many companies must have their shareholders' approval to allocate their profits between dividends, compensation for the directors and statutory auditors, and other uses.